Notice: You are viewing a basic version of this page. Are you using a very old browser? If so, please consider upgrading

 Oesophageal Atresia and Antacid Medication

-Urgent lifesaving surgery is usually done in the first few days of life.
-The surgery rebuilds the oesophagus.
+Urgent lifesaving surgery is usually performed in the first few days of life to rebuild the oesophagus and enable feeding.
 This is usually successful but sometimes there are problems.
-One of these problems is reflux, where the acid content of the stomach comes back into the oesophagus.
-Another problem that can happen is that the join, where the oesophagus has been rebuilt, can narrow down (called a stricture) and cause difficulties with feeding and swallowing.
-It is thought that strictures can be caused or made worse by reflux.
+The region where the oesophagus has been rebuilt, can become narrow (called a stricture) and this can cause difficulties with feeding and swallowing.
+It is thought that strictures can be caused or made worse by acid reflux from the stomach travelling up the oesophagus to the rebuilt region.

 Antacid medication is sometimes used to suppress the acid produced by the stomach and help reduce the risk of strictures.
-Despite this treatment being used in about half of babies with oesophageal atresia, the evidence for using this medication to reduce the chance of getting a stricture is weak.
-We don't really know if it works.
-But we would like to find out because if it does then all babies with oesophageal atresia can be given this treatment and if it does not then we can stop asking parents to give medicine to their baby that has no benefit.
+Despite this treatment being used in about half of babies with oesophageal atresia, there is little evidence to show whether this medication actually helps to reduce the chance of getting a stricture.
+We don't really know if it works, but we would like to find out.
+If we learn from this trial that the antacid medication does help, then we can recommend that all babies with OA are given the treatment.
+If we find that the antacid medication does not make a difference, then we can stop asking parents to give medicine to their baby that has no benefit.

 The Feasibility Study

-We interviewed 18 parents of infants born with OE, as well as 51 medical staff in this area.
-Overall, our findings indicated that trial is acceptable to parents and practitioners, and gave some recommendations for changes to the protocol, information materials and site training package.
+We interviewed 18 parents of infants born with OA, as well as 51 medical staff in this area.
+Overall, our findings indicated that the trial is acceptable to parents and practitioners, and they gave some recommendations for changes to the protocol, information materials and site training package, which we have incorporated into the main trial design.
 The final published paper can be found here:

 Mixed-methods feasibility study to inform a randomised controlled trial of proton pump inhibitors to reduce strictures following neonatal surgery for oesophageal atresia

-In this randomised controlled trial, babies with oesophageal atresia will be allocated at random to either being given acid suppressing medicine or not.
+TOAST Study is a randomised controlled trial, in which babies with oesophageal atresia will be allocated at random to either being given daily acid suppressing medicine or not, until 1 year of age.
 They will then be followed up for 2 years, to see if they develop a stricture and require any further treatments.

 Further Support

-If you have any questions about the study, you can contact the TOAST study team at the University of Oxford by emailing toast@npeu.ox.ac.uk.
+If you have any questions about TOAST Study, please talk to the local research team at your hospital, or you can contact the TOAST Study team at NPEU CTU by emailing toast@npeu.ox.ac.uk.

-For further information and support about oesophageal atresia, please visit the TOFS website.
+For further information and support about oesophageal atresia (OA), please visit the TOFS website.
 TOFS is a specialist charity and UK support group dedicated to improving the lives of all those born with oesophageal atresia.
-TOFS is our charitable partner on the TOAST trial.
+TOFS is our charitable partner on the TOAST Study.

 For more information about TOAST, please view the contact details page